 In this course you will learn about how people grow and develop at all stages in their lives including infancy, childhood, adolescence, adulthood and later adulthood.
 Knowing about expected patterns of development is important when people experience health problems or have care needs.
-If you are thinking of working in the health, social care or early years' sector, this will help you understand how our health service and social care services work.
+If you are thinking of working in the health, social care or early years sector, this will help you understand how our health service and social care services work.

-T Human Lifespan Development You will explore human growth and development from infancy to later adulthood.
-You will investigate factors that affect growth and development and how they are interrelated.
-Internal assessment Health and Social Care Services and Values Providing good health and social care services is very important and a set of 'care values' exists to ensure this happens.
-You will learn how care values ensure that people who use health and social care services receive the care they need and are protected from different sorts of harm.
-Internal assessment Promoting Health and Wellbeing You will study the factors that affect health and wellbeing, learning about physiological and lifestyle indicators and how to design a health and wellbeing improvement plan.
+Human Lifespan Development You will explore human growth and development from infancy to later adulthood.
+You will explore different events that can impact on an individual's physical, intellectual, emotional and social development and how individuals cope with and are supported through changes caused by life events.
+Internal assessment Health and Social Care Services and Values Learners will explore health and social care services and how they meet the needs of service users.
+They will also study the skills, attributes and values required when giving care.
+Internal assessment Health and Wellbeing You will study the factors that affect health and wellbeing, learning about physiological and lifestyle indicators and person-centred approaches to make recommendations to improve an individual's health and wellbeing.
 External assessment